ratwolfzero/hopalong_python/README.md

 ### Computational Approach

-The Python programs calculate and visualize the Hopalong attractor by iterating the equation system defined above.
+The Python programs calculate and visualize the attractor by iterating the equation system defined above.

 Goal: